amazeedaizee/NeedyGirlSolitaire/README.md

 <br>
 <br>

-Card art and extra images in My Pictures is made by me!
+Card art and extra images in My Pictures are made by me!
 <br>
 <br>